Welcome, we're here to help.

 For more information about the eligibility requirements for subsidized child care, contact your Workforce Solutions office.

 Parents have the option of selecting regulated or relative providers, some of which have received additional state or national accreditations.
-Parents also may select from providers who are listed, but not regulated.

 Regulated providers include those in any of these categories:

 Relative child care providers are individuals who are at least 18 years of age and, by marriage, blood relationship or court decree, one of the following:

 Relative child care providers must be listed with DFPS.

 To learn how to become a child care provider, see TWC’s Child Care Providers’ Resources.

 Auxiliary aids and services are available upon request to individuals with disabilities.

 Deaf, hard-of-hearing or speech-impaired customers may contact Relay Texas: 800-735-2989 (TTY) and 711 (Voice).
 Equal opportunity is the law.

 Texas Workforce Commission Values: Community, Responsibility, Innovation, Accountability, Commitment to Excellence and Partnership.